 The need for a HOPE fund

 We (The Vet Wound Library) see cases like this frequently.
 That is where insurance monies are not enough to cover either referral, technologies, or reconstruction methods that will get the patient back to health most quickly.
 Grafting and basic reconstruction are techniques that we believe can transform the healing process from one that can take years to just weeks.
-Sadly when funds are limited we find it is the surgical option that is often ruled out despite leaving wounds to heal naturally over an extensive period of time at the expense of the welfare of the patient.
+Sadly when funds are limited we find that the surgical options can be considered too complex or costly meaning that the only option is to leave wounds to heal naturally over an extensive period of time at the expense of the welfare of the patient.
+Alternatively the option may be to put the patient to sleep.
 By supporting cases like this we hope to teach more practices how to better manage these wounds, while providing support for those cases that will benefit from specialist help.

 Our First Candidate: We have our first candidate for the fund, it is Mono himself.
 An area remains that would benefit from a further round of grafts and we would like to cover the costs as a thank you to Sam for being an inspiration.
 It is 1 year since the original grafts were placed at the lower part of the wound.
 At the time, the tissue higher up was not suitable for grafting.
 This area is now ready and rather than taking what may be years to heal naturally we could help reduce this time significantly.
 We would like to cover these costs for Sam and get her and Mono back on their feet as a thank you for their inspiration and for showing us what can be achieved given some support from the right people.